liborty/TokenCrypt/README.md

 **22-Oct-22** - Cleaned up, mostly `ncrpt` and `dcrpt`.

 **21-Oct-22** - 'Windowsy' names of files and directories (with internal spaces) are now processed correctly, opening the possibility of using TokenCrypt even on Windows.
 Simplification: `dcrpt` is no longer reading old style file archives as well as the encrypted directories. `Tar` is no longer needed at all.

-## Todo List

-* add option -e 'list' (--extexclude ) to leave out files with listed extensions

-* add option -d 'list'(--dirsexclude ) to leave out named directories.

-Activating these options would of course make `packtest` in its present form fail.

 ## References and Further Information